renatocaliari/JTBD-Mapper-AI-Agent/README.md

 15. Click DONE after finishing the settings.
 16. In the Cline chat, check "Auto-approve: ..."
 17. Then, intype a message like ```generate a job map for "xyz"``` and press Enter.
-18. Your maps will be generated within the xxx directory in subdirectories created by the agent in this format: '{currentdate_and_time}_{job to be done}_docs'.
+18. Your maps will be generated within the xxx directory in subdirectories created by the agent in this format: `{currentdate_and_time}_{job to be done}_docs`.

 # Free LLM Alternatives

 You can use other providers to try different LLMs, like:

 ### glhf.chat: Qwen and Llama
-To try Llama 3.3 or Qwen 2.5 free of charge, create an API key at https://glhf.chat/users/settings/api.
+To try Llama 3.3 or Qwen 2.5 free of charge, create an API key at `https://glhf.chat/users/settings/api`.

-Then, in Cline's settings, configure the provider to 'OpenAI Compatible' and the Base URL to 'https://glhf.chat/api/openai/v1'.
+Then, in Cline's settings, configure the provider to 'OpenAI Compatible' and the Base URL to `https://glhf.chat/api/openai/v1`.

-Paste 'hf:meta-llama/Llama-3.3-70B-Instruct' as the model to use Llama 3.3, or 'hf:Qwen/Qwen2.5-72B-Instruct' for Qwen 2.5.
+Paste `hf:meta-llama/Llama-3.3-70B-Instruct` as the model to use Llama 3.3, or 'hf:Qwen/Qwen2.5-72B-Instruct' for Qwen 2.5.

 ### hyperbolic: DeepSeek V3, Qwen and Llama

-To try DeepSeek V3, Llama 3.3 or Qwen 2.5 free of charge, create an API key at https://app.hyperbolic.xyz/.
+To try DeepSeek V3, Llama 3.3 or Qwen 2.5 free of charge, create an API key at `https://app.hyperbolic.xyz/`.

-Then, in Cline's settings, configure the provider to 'OpenAI Compatible' and the Base URL to 'https://api.hyperbolic.xyz/v1'.
+Then, in Cline's settings, configure the provider to 'OpenAI Compatible' and the Base URL to `https://api.hyperbolic.xyz/v1`.

-Paste 'deepseek-ai/DeepSeek-V3' as the model to use DeepSeek V3.
+Paste `deepseek-ai/DeepSeek-V3` as the model to use DeepSeek V3.

 # Troubleshooting